 Heart disease is categorized as being any disorder that affects the heart's ability to function normally.
 The most common types of heart conditions include:

 - Heart attack: If you have coronary artery disease, the coronary arteries become narrow making it difficult for blood to flow as well as it should due to hard plaque and/or blood clots.
 If the artery gets completely blocked, the heart muscle becomes "starved" for oxygen.
 Within a short time, death of heart muscle cells occurs, causing permanent damage.
 This is what's known as a heart attack.
 Learn about the warning signs of a heart attack.

 - Valvular stenosis occurs when there is narrowing, stiffening, thickening, fusion or blockage of one or more valves of your heart.

-- Valvular insufficiency, also called regurgitation, incompetence, or "leaky valve," occurs when a valve does not close tightly.
+- Valvular insufficiency, also called regurgitation, incompetence or "leaky valve," occurs when a valve does not close tightly.

-Cardiomyopathy: This is a progressive heart disease in which the heart is abnormally enlarged, thickened and/or rigid.
+Cardiomyopathy is a progressive heart disease in which the heart is abnormally enlarged, thickened and/or rigid.
 As a result, the heart muscle's ability to pump blood is weakened, often causing heart failure and the backup of blood into the lungs or the rest of the body.